-Importance of training
+The importance of training

-Dog training should be fun for you and your greyhound.
-Everyone likes a well behaved and socialised dog and providing some basic training will help equip your greyhound to adjust to his life after racing and know what is expected of him in his new home.
+Greyhound training should be fun for you and your greyhound.
+Everyone likes a well behaved and socialised greyhound.
+Providing some basic training will help equip your greyhound to adjust to their life after racing and know what is expected of them in their new home.